Tabbie du Plessis

-Francois Theodorus "Tabbie" du Plessis (born 10 December 1992 in Bethlehem) is a South African rugby union player.
+Francois Theodorus "Tabbie" du Plessis (born 10 December 1992) is a South African rugby union player.
 His regular position is hooker.

 Career

 Youth

-In 2010, Du Plessis was part of the squad that played in the Under-19 Provincial Championships.
+Du Plessis was born in Bethlehem, Free State.
+In 2010, du Plessis was part of the squad that played in the Under-19 Provincial Championships.
 He also played club rugby for amateur side Bethlehem Oud-Skoliere (Bethlehem Old Boys).